Slow Rush Games logo,

 Multiplayer

-Can I play solo?
+Can I play solo in Signs of Danger?

 Yes.
 A core goal is that the game should be fun in singleplayer too.
+I want to have fun when I put in hundreds of hours playtesting!

-Is it a co-op or versus game?
+Is Signs of Danger a Co-Op or versus game?

-Is there couch co-op (local multiplayer)?
+Is there couch co-op (local multiplayer) in Signs of Danger?

 Currently local players need to stay near each other to stay on-screen; I'm considering whether splitscreen of some kind makes sense or not.
 Voronoi splitscreen might be cool, but no promises.

-Will hot-join be supported for multiplayer?
+Will hot-join be supported for multiplayer in Signs of Danger?

 Yes.
 It's already implemented for local multiplayer, but isn't for online multiplayer just yet.